 SUFFICIENT LEVEL ENGLISH AND MATHEMATICS REQUIRED

 Before you can start with a pre-master program at TU/e, you need to meet the English proficiency requirements.
 Most pre-master programs also require confirmation that you have a sound level of mathematics.
 More information about the English and mathematics requirements is available here.

 If it has been a long time since your last formal mathematics classes, or if you just want to brush up on your math skills before starting your pre-master program take a look at WisTU/e.

 Pre-master programs have an unusual status within the Dutch educational system.
-Although they prepare you for a master’s degree program, they fall under the bachelor’s degree phase for administrative purposes.
-This has a couple of effects that you need to be aware of when applying.
+Although they prepare you for a master’s degree program, they are part of the bachelor’s degree phase for administrative purposes.
+This means you can apply as follows:

-- During the application process, you will see the question ‘Starts in the first year?’
+- During the application process, you will see the question ‘Start as?’